The crushing weight of China’s debt burden on Eurasia

 The collapse of conglomerate CEFC China Energy, which had bought up numerous companies in the Czech Republic in particular, caused Prague to distance itself from Beijing as enthusiasm for China’s investment drive began to wane.

 More recently, there were reports of an exodus of Chinese investment from Russia, which failed to persuade China to finance construction of some major transport and energy projects.
-Meanwhile, Romania scrapped talks with China’s nuclear power company CGN in favour of a group of western companies for the project to expand its Cernavoda nuclear power plant.
+Meanwhile, Romania scrapped talks with China’s nuclear power company CGN in favour of a group of Western companies for the project to expand its Cernavoda nuclear power plant (NPP).
 Lithuania took the strongest stance against China in 2021, when it first pulled out of the 17+1 format, then announced plans to establish reciprocal diplomatic offices with Taiwan, causing China to withdraw its ambassador from Vilnius.

 The worsening of relations is partly a consequence of deals that collapsed or projects that have progressed too slowly – even the pro-Chinese Serbian government rebuked China Machinery Engineering Corporation (CMEC) for its work on the Kostolac B power plant – but it also comes in the context of China’s struggle for global supremacy with the US and Washington’s diplomatic offensive in the region.
 The latter has persuaded numerous Central and Southeast European states to sign up to a declaration on communications security effectively barring China’s Huawei from participating in 5G infrastructure projects.

-There has also been a volley of reports and op-eds from US-based think tanks on debt dependency and other risks of cooperation with Beijing.
-China is rapidly replacing Russia as the geopolitical bogeyman in the barrage of invective churned out by the American Beltway think tank industry.
+There has also been a volley of reports and op-eds from US-based think-tanks on debt dependency and other risks of co-operation with Beijing.
+China is rapidly replacing Russia as the geopolitical bogeyman in the barrage of invective churned out by the American Beltway think-tank industry.

 Beasts of burden

-Even viewed through the lens of the rivalry between the two superpowers, there are growing and legitimate concerns about the debt burden placed on some of the poorer countries in the region.
+Even viewed through the lens of the rivalry between the two superpowers, there are growing and legitimate concerns about the debt burden carried by some of the poorer countries in the region.

-Back in 2017, a study by the Washington-based think tank the Center for Global Development found that of the 68 countries hosting OBOR-funded projects, 23 were at risk of debt distress, and in eight future OBOR-related financing will “significantly add to the risk of debt distress”.
+Back in 2017, a study by the Washington-based think-tank the Center for Global Development found that of the 68 countries hosting OBOR-funded projects, 23 were at risk of debt distress, and in eight, future OBOR-related financing will “significantly add to the risk of debt distress”.
 In addition to the three Central Asian economies and Montenegro, the list of eight also included Djibouti, Laos PDR, the Maldives and Pakistan, all of which have been the recipients of large amounts of funding for infrastructure projects.

-This of course was before the pandemic.
+This, of course, was before the pandemic.
 The economic dislocation caused by lockdowns and disrupted supply chains has put additional pressure on economies across the Emerging Europe region, especially on those outside the European Union, those with a large tourism sector (like Montenegro) and those whose finances were shaky in the first place.
 Among the countries identified at risk of debt distress before the pandemic, Kyrgyzstan, Montenegro and Tajikistan have all sought to delay or restructure their debt repayments since.

 Another issue with Chinese debt is that loan agreements typically have strict secrecy clauses, which means citizens of the countries involved generally don’t know what their governments have signed up for.

-As a March 2021 study by the Center for Global Development think tank says: “Neither policymakers nor scholars know if Chinese loan contracts would help or hobble borrowers, because few independent observers have seen them.”
+As a March 2021 study by the Center for Global Development think-tank says: “Neither policymakers nor scholars know if Chinese loan contracts would help or hobble borrowers, because few independent observers have seen them.”

 The study analysed 100 of the approximately 2,000 land agreements signed between developing countries and Chinese state lenders since the early 2000s.
 It acknowledges that all lenders have some influence over debtors to maximise their prospects of repayment.
 However, says the report, “China’s contracts also contain unique provisions, such as broad borrower confidentiality undertakings, the promise to exclude Chinese lenders from Paris Club and other collective restructuring initiatives, and expansive cross-defaults designed to bolster China’s position in the borrowing country.”